trellix-enterprise/ExpertRules/TRELLIX/GENERIC_RULES/SECTION_create_VTP_TRUST.md

 1. Open Windows Notepad.

 ## Notes
 As you will realize, the rule will be triggered every time.
 The reason why is because notepad only loads modules signed by Microsoft.
-And a module to be fully VTP trusted has to be also McAfee signed.
+And a module to be fully VTP trusted has to be also Trellix signed.